Add/Drop/Withdraw

 Logging into (or checking into) a course alone does not constitute academic participation.

-If a student requests or needs to be dropped or withdrawn from an Arts & Sciences course, the student’s academic dean or director will complete the required documentation.
-The faculty of the Arts & Sciences will send any students of concern to Student Affairs at studentaffairs@dunwoody.edu, who will connect with the student’s academic dean or director.
-The deans of the Arts & Sciences monitor students of concern and forward all students who are not succeeding with established intervention plans to their academic dean or director for revised interventions.
-It is the responsibility of the academic dean or director of the student’s enrolled program to finalize a formal drop or withdraw from an Arts & Sciences course.
-This practice ensures that faculty advisors can address changes to academic planning in a timely manner.
+If a student requests or needs to be dropped or withdrawn from a Core Curriculum course, the student’s academic dean or director will complete the required documentation.
+The faculty of the Core Curriculum will send any students of concern to Student Affairs at studentaffairs@dunwoody.edu, who will connect with the student’s academic advisor.
+It is the responsibility of the technical program to monitor their students' attendance, success, and progress in their Core Curriculum courses.
+The associate dean or director of the student’s enrolled program is responsible for submitting a formal drop or withdraw form from a Core Curriculum course.
+This practice ensures that faculty advisors can monitor their assigned students' success plans and promptly address academic planning.

 Student Initiated Withdrawal from College